 Early child development a key piece of the poverty puzzle

-For New Hampshire to prosper, it needs to meet the complex challenges of childhood poverty with solutions that focus on healthy child development.
+To prosper, New Hampshire must address the complex challenges of childhood poverty with solutions that focus on healthy child development.

 We in New Hampshire are fortunate to have community leaders and advocates who totally "get" that investments in children's earliest years are good for our state and necessary for healthy and vibrant communities.
 This goal has become more urgent in recent years as child poverty here has risen significantly.